Franklin Gritts: World War II

-This tranquil part of his career did not last long.
-The United States entered World War II and in 1943 Gritts left sheltered campus life, entered the Navy, and experienced a whole new world.
-First, he was sent to the great inland training base at Farragut, Idaho, for rigorous basic training and then to Pensacola, Florida, for aerial photography school, a fascinating new field for him, but one that separated him from his Indian art.
+This part of his career did not last long.
+The United States entered World War II and in 1943, Gritts left sheltered campus life as he entered the Navy.
+First, he was sent to the inland training base at Farragut, Idaho, for basic training and then to Pensacola, Florida, for aerial photography school, a new field for him, but one that separated him from his Indian art.
 Never again did he pursue Indian art as a full-time occupation in spite of his recognized talent in this area.